self-hosted · for solo developers

 Deep-link any session, open it on your phone — the worklog picks up where the agent left off.
 Optional Telegram bridge: wire up your own bot and get pinged when long turns finish.

-With the optional Telegram bridge wired up, send a voice note — it becomes a turn.
-Long prompts are faster spoken.
-Transcription happens on your server — your audio never leaves your tailnet.
+Dictate straight into the composer, or send a voice note through the optional Telegram bridge and it becomes a turn.
+Long prompts are faster spoken, and transcription runs on your own server, so your audio never leaves the tailnet.

 Schedules tab — recurring task list, status counters, filter by repo